 I work in computer graphics with a focus on material appearance modeling and physically-based rendering.
 My research aims to computationally reproduce the appearance of the real world using physically based models, allowing the prediction of object appearance under a wide range of conditions.

-More broadly, I am interested in modeling and solving light transport problems in complex and realistic configurations.
-We draw inspirations from optics, material science, and computational statistics to develop new techniques for computer graphics & vision, industrial design, and medical imaging applications.
+More broadly, I am interested in modeling and solving particle (e.g., photon and neutron) transport problems under complex and realistic configurations.
+We draw inspirations from optics, material science, and computational statistics to develop new techniques for computer graphics & vision, industrial design, material engineering, and biomedical applications.